Soham-Chatt/COPL/assignment1/README.md

 ## Deviations from the Assignment
 None.
 We have adhered to the requirements of the assignment according to the **must** rules and have implemented the following additional features:

-**should**:
+**should**
-- report an error
+- report an error for syntax errors
 - use the least amount of standard library code
 - terminate within a short amount of time
 - be whitespace insensitive
 - produce the exact same result when parsing its own output
-- be an unambiguous expression
+- output an unambiguous expression

-**may**:
+**may**
 - accept multiple expressions, one per line
 - print an error to standard error
 - print understandable error messages
-- support a dot after the lambda abstraction variable
-- support a dot at any place where a closing parenthesis immediately followed by an opening parenthesis could make sense
+- use the least amount of whitespace and parentheses in its output
+- include an explanation of how the program works in the README
+- include positives and negatives files

 ## Program Explanation
 This is a C++ program that implements a parser for lambda calculus expressions.
 Below is a brief overview of the program structure: